 Before joining a group ride

 - You must have enough experience with riding under different conditions (wind, rain, bad road surfaces, etc).

 - You have to wear appropriate clothes for cycling.
-Avoid clothes which may get tangled in the chain, or in a wheel.
+Avoid clothes that may get tangled in the chain, or in a wheel.
 Wear real cycling clothes.
-You should be look like a pro.
+You should look like a pro.
 There’s no need to mention that you have to wear a helmet.

 Group riding tips